 Flash from the Past Edison Bulbs

-The greatest benefit of the Edison Bulb, invented by Thomas Edison, is that it has both a historical and a wonderful aesthetic appeal.
+The greatest benefit of the Edison bulb, invented by Thomas Edison, is that it has both a historical and a wonderful aesthetic appeal.
 It can be seen in the decor of restaurants and taverns across the country.

 However, this trendy light bulb is not energy efficient.
-We highly recommend that you go green by replacing them with new LED lights bulbs that are designed to look like the Edison Bulb.
+We highly recommend that you go green by replacing them with new LED light bulbs that are designed to look like the Edison Bulb.
 Then, you’ll have both design appeal and energy savings.

 If you are a fan of the wide, open, blue ocean then you already love this style.
 Or maybe, like so many others, you have grown tired of the anchors, starfish, and seashells motifs.
 Of course, if you live on the coast or simply love the sea, it is understandable if you want to keep a design that reflects your favorite natural environment throughout your home.